RomanLut/INAV-X-Plane-HITL/README.md

 I believe that good testing and debugging tools are key points to achieve software stability.

-It is not Ok when people debug autopilot by running with a RC Plane on the field :smiley:
+It is not Ok when people debug autopilot by running with RC Plane on the field :smiley:

 I hope this plugin can help improve INAV firmware.

-While not been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV options.
+While not been a main purpose, plugin can be used to improve pilot skils or getting familiar with INAV settings.

 # How it works